pdunaj/fw-nrfconnect-nrf/applications/pelion_client/README.rst

 Building and running
 ********************

-Before building and running the firmware ensure that the cloud side is set up.
+Before building and running the firmware, ensure that the Pelion cloud platform is set up.
 Also, the device must be provisioned and configured with the certificates according to the instructions for the respective cloud for the connection attempt to succeed.

 .. note::

-   This application supports :ref:`ug_bootloader`, which is disabled by default.
+   This application supports :ref:`mcuboot:mcuboot_wrapper`, which is enabled by default.
-   To enable the immutable bootloader, set ``CONFIG_SECURE_BOOT=y``.

 .. |sample path| replace:: :file:`applications/pelion_client`